alex-therapeutics/fhir-diga-nicotine-addiction/README.md

 Releases prefixed with `standard-` contain the Standard in PDF format and the FHIR Profile artefacts

 Releases prefixed with `java-` contain the latest java library release.
+Note to maintainers: To create a Java release (and automatically deploy to Maven and Github Packages), create a Release with name `java-#.#.#`.
+The new maven version will be `#.#.#`.
+If you misspell `java-`, the workflow won't trigger.

 ## Contributions